Twisted Lattice Gauge Theory: Membrane Operators, Three-loop Braiding and Topological Charge: Acknowledgements

 \section{Acknowledgements}

 We thank S. Pace for helpful discussions about gauge theory.
-This work was supported by the Natural Sciences and Engineering Research Council (NSERC) of Canada and the Center for Quantum Materials at the University of Toronto (J.H. and Y.B.K.).
+This work was supported by the Natural Science and Engineering Council of Canada (NSERC) Discovery Grant No. RGPIN-2023-03296 and the Center for Quantum Materials at the University of Toronto (J.H. and Y.B.K.).
 Our collaboration is a part of the effort in the Advanced Study Group on ``Entanglement and Dynamics in Quantum Matter" in the Center for Theoretical Physics of Complex Systems at the Institute for Basic Science (D.X.N. and Y.B.K.).
 D.X.N. is supported by Grant No. IBS-R024-D1.